Bragh2001/Programmering3Dverdener/README.md

 - Stones downloaded from: https://assetstore.unity.com/packages/3d/props/exterior/stones-40329
 - Player and Enemy are Unity primitive capsules.
 - Three particle systems of water, cold and fire which function as a spray.
 - Visual effects, VFX Graphs with Shaders which functions as beams of lightning, arcane and life.
 Made by following this tutorial: https://www.youtube.com/watch?v=_SaBXY-Ejqo&ab_channel=GabrielAguiarProd.
+- UI Element icons in the bottom left corner of the screen are a direct image from the game Magicka.
 ### Materials
 The player, enemy and ground have Basic Unity materials.
 ### Scenes